 - Preferable certifying agencies are those that cater to diving related training (e.g., DAN, PADI, NAUI), but other major agencies are also acceptable (e.g., American Red Cross, American Heart Association).
 If you plan to seek certification from another agency, please contact the Diving Safety staff at firstname.lastname@example.org prior to training.
 Please submit photocopies/scans of both sides of your Oxygen Administration certification card(s) to the Diving Safety staff.

 - Maintain an insurance policy that covers diving-related accidents.

-- All INA divers should carry Divers Alert Network (DAN) insurance at a minimum of the Master Level.
-The annual cost of DAN membership with Master level insurance is approximately $64 per year.
-Divers are encouraged to consider the Preferred Level (approximately $99 per year), especially in the event that you have no other travel insurance.
+- All INA divers should carry Divers Alert Network (DAN) insurance at a minimum of the Master Level for domestic projects.
+Divers working outside the U.S. should maintain insurance at the Preferred Level.
+The annual cost of DAN membership with Master level insurance is approximately $75 per year and approximately $110 per year for the Preferred Level.
 DAN insurance can be purchased online at diversalertnetwork.org or by calling DAN at 1-800-446-2671.
 Please submit a photocopy of your insurance card to the Diving Safety staff.